-The results of merit reviews for all ranked faculty who have completed at least one academic year at UWL are due to the Dean's Office on Dec.
-15 annually.
+The results of merit reviews for all ranked faculty who have completed at least one academic year at UWL are due to the Dean's Office each Fall.
 Merit reviews reflect activities during the prior academic year ending June 1.
 All faculty and IAS have a June 1st deadline for entering teaching, scholarship, and service activities into the electronic portfolio system on activities from the prior year June 1st - May 31st.

 The areas of review shall include Teaching, Scholarship/Professional Development, and Service activities.
 For all IAS, the annual merit review may coincide with and include any concurrent retention and/or promotion review.
 For all non-tenured, Ranked Faculty members, the annual merit review may coincide with and include any concurrent mid- contract, retention, promotion, and/or tenure review.
+For all tenured, Ranked Faculty members, the annual merit review may coincide with and include any concurrent mid- contract, retention, promotion, and/or tenure review.
 For all tenured, Ranked Faculty members, the annual merit review may coincide with and include any concurrent promotion and/or post-tenure review.
 IAS merit review will be done in accordance with Section VI.
 The criteria and procedures for faculty merit shall be as follows:

-- A. Merit Committee.
+A. Merit Committee.
 The Merit Committee will conduct the evaluation process.
 The Merit Committee will be composed of all ranked faculty in the department.
 Faculty members who are on a terminal contract are not eligible to serve on the committee.
 The Merit Committee will elect a chair to manage the evaluation process.
 The chair will remain in the position for at least one year or until a new vote is requested by any member of the Merit Committee.
-The Department Chair is not eligible to chair the committee. - B. Annual Activity Reports.
+The Department Chair is not eligible to chair the committee.

+B. Annual Activity Reports.
 Each year during the first week of May, the Department Chair will remind all faculty to update their electronic portfolio.
 The annual activity report shall serve as a vehicle for self-evaluation, which, along with other external evidence of Teaching, Scholarship/Professional Development, and Service activities, will form the basis for the annual review.
-The results of these annual reviews for all faculty who have completed at least one academic year at UWL are due to the Dean's Office on Dec.
-15 annually. - C. Review Criteria.
+The results of these annual reviews for all faculty who have completed at least one academic year at UWL are due to the Dean's Office each Fall.

+C. Review Criteria.
 The criteria used by the Committee to evaluate a Ranked Faculty member's annual performance are designed to promote effective Teaching, quality Scholarship, and meaningful Service.
 Ranked Faculty are expected to devote 50% of their time and effort to Teaching, 30% to Scholarship, and 20% to Service, and review of Ranked Faculty in each of these areas will be weighed accordingly.
 For all faculty members, effective Teaching, Scholarship/Professional Development, and Service will be measured by comparing the evidence and artifacts reported in the annual activity report.
 In order to enhance the evaluation of effective teaching beyond the LENS survey summary and classroom peer observations, the annual activity report should also include the pedagogical devices that were used to measure course, Department, and/or CBA learning outcomes.
 These devices can include assignments, quizzes, exams, or projects in whole or in part, and should be accompanied by assessment evidence, samples of student work, and/or reflective commentary to aid the Committee.